 The house was bought in 1979 by Greg and Carol Stockmal, though they didn't meet Kunitz until the mid-80's when they recognized him standing on the sidewalk outside.
 Kunitz inquired about the pear tree he'd planted in the backyard with his mother as a child.
 The tree still stands today, and from that meeting onward the Stockmals sent a box of its fruit to the poet every pear season.
 This began a long friendship mediated by many visits and letters.
 Kunitz later dedicated his poem, "My Mother's Pears," to the Stockmals, writing that the "annual gift of 'my mothers pears' inspired this poem."
 After the death of her husband in 2009, Carol Stockman donated the entirety of their correspondence with Kunitz to Clark University.

 The house has been restored to its original interior appearance, though the second-floor parlor and dining room are used as a gallery.
 Among the artists the Stockmals have exhibited are John Gaumond, Christina Pappas O'Neill, and Marnie Crawford Samuelson, whose photographs appeared in Kunitz's last book, The Wild Braid: A Poet Reflects on a Century in the Garden.
-Carol Stockmal plans to open the house for tours at least once a year under the charge of the Stanley Kunitz Boyhood Home Docent Program.
+Carol Stockmal opens the house for tours by appointment, which can be made through the home website or by phone.

 Each summer, the Stanley Kunitz Boyhood Home hosts a writing series of workshops designed to cultivate and guide writers into new creative territory.